buraktutorials/iOSSwiftChannelSelection/README.md

-# Agora iOS 1-to-1 Tutorial for Swift
+# Agora iOS 1-to-1 Tutorial with Channel Selection for Swift

+Video for this tutorial : https://www.dropbox.com/s/qvhm612wj5u4say/agora.mp4?dl=0

 *Read this in other languages: [中文](README.zh.md)*